rouyan03/bayesian_gnar_pm25_forecasting/README.md

 # Bayesian GNAR PM2.5 Forecasting

-This repository contains the R code for the thesis analysis on Bayesian GNAR forecasting of daily PM2.5 concentrations from UK Automatic Urban and Rural Network (AURN) monitoring stations.
+This repository contains the R code for my thesis analysis on Bayesian GNAR forecasting of daily PM2.5 concentrations from UK Automatic Urban and Rural Network (AURN) monitoring stations.